unsuns06/ReplayTV-Stremio/TF1_REPLAY_PROCESSING_IMPLEMENTATION.md

 - **Processing is optional**: If it fails, user can still watch via DASH proxy (stream 1)
 - **Device file required**: Must have valid `device.wvd` file for key extraction
 - **Stream selection**: User can choose in Stremio which stream to play
-  - Stream 1: Immediate playback with DRM (DASH proxy)
+  - **Stream 1**: Immediate playback with DRM (DASH proxy) - Always works
-  - Stream 2: No DRM, but may be processing (check back later if not ready)
+  - **Stream 2**:
+    - First request: "Stream not available" (processing in background)
+    - Second request: Direct video URL (no DRM, instant playback)
+- **Clear status indication**: Second stream shows if it's ready or still processing